Pickleball for Seniors: Benefits, Risks, Safety Tips & More

 - Preventive Measures: To mitigate these risks, it’s crucial not to rely on pickleball as your sole form of exercise.
 Complement your pickleball sessions with activities that enhance flexibility, strength, and overall fitness.

-- Fitness Routine: Incorporate stretching, mobility exercises, yoga, aerobics, and strength training into your routine to build a well-rounded fitness regimen and reduce injury risks.
+- Fitness Routine: Incorporate stretching, mobility exercises, aerobics, and strength training into your routine to build a well-rounded fitness regimen and reduce injury risks.

 If you approach pickleball with the right preparation and a balanced fitness routine, pickleball is one of the best sports for seniors and can provide numerous health benefits.